SabreTools/NDecrypt/README.md

 The last 4 are only required if you use the `-dev` flag.
 Once again, don't ask for these, please.
 If you're missing a required key, then things won't work.
 Don't blame me, blame society.
 Or something.
 And no, this isn't related to whatever GodMode9 does; this is a custom format.

+### The notes nobody reads

+- By default, you can provide your personally filled out `config.json` file in the same folder as NDecrypt and that can be used instead of `keys.bin`.
+This does not have the same limitations as the `-a` option, but is not used or created by any other program at the moment.
+See [the sample config](https://github.com/SabreTools/NDecrypt/blob/master/config-default.json) that I've nicely generated for you.
+You're welcome.
+  - When this becomes the only option, a blank config will be created on first-run.
+Don't be too hasty, it'll happen.
+Trust me.
+Until then, just create your own copy and try it out.
+You'll like it.
-*If you choose to use the `-a` option, you can instead provide your personally filled out `aes_keys.txt` file in the same folder as NDecrypt and that can be used instead.
+- If you choose to use the `-a` option, you can provide your personally filled out `aes_keys.txt` file in the same folder as NDecrypt and that can be used instead of `keys.bin`.
 Please note that if you choose to use this file, you will not be able to use the `-dev` flag.
 If you forget and happen to use them together, NDecrypt will disable that flag for you.
 You're welcome.

-*If you choose to use the `-c` option, you can instead provide your personally filled out `config.json` file in the same folder as NDecrypt and that can be used instead.
-This does not have the same limitations as the `-a` option, but is not used or created by any other program at the moment.
-See [the sample config](https://github.com/SabreTools/NDecrypt/blob/master/config-default.json) that I've nicely generated for you.
-You're welcome.
 Again.
+- The `NitroEncryptionData` field is also known as the "Blowfish table" for Nintendo DS carts.
+It's stored in the same hex string format as the other keys.
+There's some complicated stuff about how it's used and where it's stored, but all you need to know is that it wasn't required for `keys.bin` and `aes_keys.txt` but will be for `config.json`.

 ## But does it work?